Pazza idea (album)

 The material was written by Marco Luberti, Riccardo Cocciante, and Paolo Dossena, among others, and produced by Dossena.
 The album included the popular no. 1 single "Pazza idea" as well as the Italian cover of Lou Reed's "Walk on the Wild Side", titled "I giardini di Kensington".
-The LP turned out a commercial success, reaching no. 1 in Italy, and reportedly is Pravo's best-selling album to date.
+The LP turned out a huge commercial success, spending six consecutive weeks at no. 1 in Italy.
+It reportedly is Pravo's best-selling album to date.
 A Spanish-language version of the album, titled Una Locura, was released in Spain.